When you hear the word will, the only thing that comes to mind is the document that states who is going to inherit you property when you’re dead.

 For instance, when your physical or mental condition deteriorates to such an extent that there is no reasonable prospect of your recovery, a living will gives permission to your loved ones and doctors to carry out your wishes.

 How does it work?

-For the will to be valid, you must have written it when you were a legal age – 18 and above – and be mentally able to make your decisions.
+For the will to be valid, you must have written it when you were of legal age – 18 years or above – and be mentally able to make your decisions.
 Additionally, you must not have changed your mind after issuing the directive.

 According to the South African Medical Association, there is no law that states how the living will should be enforced.
 However, there must be guidelines that can be followed by the doctors.

 ALSO READ: Why is it important to update your will?